jota0222/MultiFormatterVSCode/README.md

 ### Running extension defined actions

-This extension comes with 2 actions that you can configure the way you want and add the shortcuts you want, so they can run appart of the formatter itself.
+This extension comes with 2 actions that you can configure the way you want and add the shortcuts you want, so they can run apart of the formatter itself.
 Their names are **`MultiFormat Document`** and **`MultiFormat Selection`.**

 ![MultiFormat available actions](image/README/MultiFormat%20available%20actions.png)